Background &

 Signs of a New Era

 The "New Age" led by Imam Mahdi is characterized by a global transformation.
-The narrations share specific details that sound remarkably modern:
+The narrations share specific details that benefit all life on earth:

 - ● The eradication of global poverty and hunger.